-Property owners and renters are reminded to check their street address signage to ensure their address number is visible and accurate.
+Property owners and renters in rural areas are reminded to check their street address signage to ensure their address number is visible and accurate.
 Building and lot addresses must be clearly signed to assist emergency responders in finding your location.

-- No address signage: Property owners must ensure that adequate address signage is present either at the road or on the building (in towns).
+- No address signage: Property owners must ensure that adequate address signage is present at the road and visible by both directions of traffic.

 - Mismatched signs: Property owners must ensure that any address numbers on their building match the 911 road signs where applicable.